Funz/funz.org/docs/_docs/sim_cluster_wip.md

 ---
-title: "Usage: Simulation on HPC backend"
+title: "Simulation on HPC backend"
-permalink: /docs/sim_cluster/
+permalink: /docs/sim_cluster_wip/
 ---

 If you can access a HPC cluster, it is efficient way to launch many simulation is to use the compute distribution engine, while using the front node to launch Funz commands.